Skip to main content

 Booth rental classification traps.
 Tip reporting obligations that most owners get wrong.
 NJ sales tax rules where massage is taxable but hair services are not.
 Your salon needs a CPA who knows the difference between backbar and retail, not one who treats you like a generic small business.

 • NJ ABC test Prong B makes booth renters near-automatic employees: a stylist performing the salon's core service at the salon's location fails both alternatives.
-NJDOL has assessed $84 million in wage penalties since 2018 and issued 200+ stop-work orders
+NJDOL has assessed $84 million in wage penalties since 2018 and issued 200+ stop-work orders.
+East Bay Drywall (2022) held that merely forming an LLC is insufficient for Prong C

 • New booth rental licensing under P.L.
 2023, c.231 requires a separate Board of Cosmetology permit, written agreement specifying IC status, no methodology control, and rent amount; without all three, the worker is deemed an employee